Walkers, Backpackers & Hikers Welcome

 Local Walking Routes

-- Explore the woods and industrial heritage of the Preston Grange Mining Museum
+- Explore the woods and industrial heritage of the Preston Grange Mining Museum located opposite the campsite entrance and free to enter

 - The River Esk Walkway from Musselburgh is a lovely stroll although dogs must be kept on a lead.
 The Plaque Trail points you to find various plaques along the route depicting local characters or historical events.